 There a huge advantage to becoming a physician with multiple medical specialties over concentrating on just one.
 As a resident, dual training in specialties that complement one another gives you a wide range of medical skill sets and knowledge.

 Yes, dual residencies can be very expensive and time-consuming.
-But if you can afford it and commit the extra year or two toward completing the second residency, you increase your leverage over competition greatly.
-This makes you much more marketable and diversifies your medical employment opportunities.
+But if you can afford it and commit the extra year or two toward completing the second residency, you increase your leverage over the competition greatly.
+This makes you much more marketable and diversifies your medical employment opportunities

 Keep Your Expectations Flexible

 When it comes to finding jobs as a physician, don’t sit around waiting for that dream position.
 Instead, go wherever you’re needed.
 You’ll build up job security and land an impressive salary over time.
-It’s very rare that a newly practicing physician gets an ideal position fresh out of the gate.
+It’s very rare that a newly practicing gets an ideal physician jobs fresh out of the gate.

 Toss out your list of “must haves.”
 Instead, concentrate on being a valuable asset to any position you take on while you establish yourself there.
 In time, you’ll make a name for yourself with the professionals around you.
 As you become more established as a quality patient care specialist, more and more opportunities will come your way.